takenet/blip-docs/source/includes/en/extensions/threads.md

 }
 ```

 Getting the last chatbot's messages in a specific thread.
-The thread is identified with a client identity (for example: `1180740631991418@messenger.gw.msging.net`).
-By default BLiP will return the 20 last thread messages.
+The thread is identified by a client identity (for example: `1180740631991418@messenger.gw.msging.net`).
+By default, BLiP will return the last 20 thread messages.

-The following uri filters are available to get chatbot's thread:
+The following uri filters are available to get a chatbot's thread:

 | QueryString  | Description                               |
 |--------------|-------------------------------------------|